Movatterモバイル変換

 2017–2019: Larry Nassar sexual abuse case

-Maroney with other Survivors andRichard Blumenthal
+Maroney (fourth from right, wearing blue dress) with other survivors andRichard Blumenthal

 On October 18, 2017, Maroney alleged that theUSA Gymnastics team physicianLarry Nassar had repeatedly molested her, starting when she was 13 years old, until her retirement from the sport in 2016.
 She made the allegation onTwitter under the#MeToohashtag.
 Nassar had been arrested in November 2016 andaccused of sexually assaulting female minors throughout his career.[100][101][102]